decretist/Dissertation/Chapter4/chapter4.markdown

 *in* for the combined *dicta* from the first recension, *de Penitentia*, and the second recension is therefore 2,113 occurrences out of 81,049 words or 26.0706 per 1,000.
-It is common, however, for authorship attribution algorithms to use the mean of the mean frequencies of occurrence for each of the samples rather than the overall mean frequency of occurrence in the corpus made up of all of the samples.
-The motivation for using the mean of means for the individual samples rather than the overall mean frequency of occurrence is to ensure that largest sample does not dominate the result.
-The value for the mean frequency of occurrence of *in* that will be required at subsequent stages of this demonstration, then, is the mean of 25.5673, 24.9975, and 28.8320, or 26.4656 occurrences per 1,000.
+It is common, however, for authorship attribution algorithms to use the mean of the normalized frequencies of occurrence of a word for each of the samples rather than the overall mean frequency of occurrence of the word in the corpus made up of all of the samples.
+The motivation for using the mean of normalized frequencies of occurrence for the individual samples rather than the overall mean frequency of occurrence is to ensure that largest sample does not dominate the result.
+The value for the mean frequency of occurrence of *in* that will be required at subsequent stages of this demonstration, then, is the mean of the normalized frequencies 25.5673, 24.9975, and 28.8320, or 26.4656 occurrences per 1,000.

 *Non* is the second most frequently occurring word in the *dicta*.
 There are 1,360 occurrences of *non* out of 56,713 words in the